-Acquisitive software group IRIS is getting ready to reveal its cloud integration platform and recently added to its growing collection of applications with the acquisition of Practice Engine.
+Acquisitive software group IRIS is getting ready to reveal its cloud integration platform and recently added to its growing collection of subsidiaries with the acquisition of Practice Engine.

 Catering for mid-size, sophisticated practices, Practice Engine is a pioneering cloud-based practice management application with good reporting and API features.

 After making a big splash with its 2018 acquisition of Taxfiler, IRIS took a much quieter approach to Practice Engine when it completed the deal in mid-March.
 Since then, the company has been running pretty much as before, but overseen by IRIS Software Group’s main board directors.

 The value of the transaction was not revealed, and the latest full exemption accounts filed after the acquisition do not include turnover figures.
 The three departing directors took home dividends for the year to 30 September 2018 totalling £625,000, just over twice their annual remuneration.
 Their total reward package was roughly four times the previous year’s total.

 According to its accounts, Practice Engine is engaged in “the design of electronic control and management systems for accountancy practices” and sees itself at the cutting edge of innovation in professional relationship management systems, investing substantial resources in research and development.